alish080/TryHackMe/Takeover/takeover_walkthrough.md

 OR,
 - https://SAN-you_will_find

-and if see at search box you will see a flag remove the uncesssary thinks and paste the flag,
+and if you look at search box you will see a flag remove the uncesssary things and paste the flag,

 ![flag](final.png)